SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Finally, as further described in supplemental, our model shows signs that it is data constrained.
 In particular, additional years of training data may improve performance.
 Our data pipeline should and can be re-run as future versions of CHC-CMIP6 and SCYM or similar are released.

 ### Other programs
 Outside of Yield Protection, future study could extend to the highly related Revenue Protection form of insurance.
 Indeed, the yield stresses that we describe in this model may also impact this other plan.
 On that note, we include historic yield as inputs into our neural network, allowing those data to "embed" adaptability measures [@hsiang_estimating_2017] such as grower practices where, for example, some practices may reduce loss events or variability [@renwick_long-term_2021].
-That said, we highlight that later studies looking at revenue may require additional market information or data reporting on economic behaviors to serve a similar role.
+That said, we highlight that later studies looking at revenue may require additional economic information to serve a similar role.

 ### Future benchmarking
 We offer a unique focus on broad geographic institutionally-relevant loss probability prediction at risk unit scale given remote sensed yield estimations.
 Lacking a compatible study for direct contrasting of performance measures, we invite further research on alternative regression and simulation approaches for similar modeling objectives.
 While not directly comparable to our results, we note that @lobell_statistical_2010 as well as @leng_predicting_2020 possibly offer precedent for this comparative study.

 ## Visualizations and software
-We offer visualization tools and data science pipelines to further explore this work.
+We offer visualization tools and pipelines to further explore this work.

 ### Web-based visualizations
 In order to explore these simulations, we offer interactive open source web-based visualizations built alongside our experiments.
 These both aid us in constructing our own conclusions and allow readers to consider possibilities and analysis beyond our own narrative.
 Our tools are further described in our supplemental materials.
 Regardless, this software runs within a web browser and is made publicly available at https://ag-adaptation-study.org.
-This includes the ability to explore alternative statistical treatments and regressor configurations as well as generate additional geographic visualizations through a series of small purpose-specific tools.
+This includes the ability to explore alternative statistical treatments and regressor configurations as well as generate additional geographic visualizations.

 ### Data pipeline
 In addition to visualizations, we also offer our work as an open source data science pipeline.
 This software may help aid future research into other crops such as soy, geographic areas such as other parts of the United States of America, other programs such as Revenue Protection, and extension of our results as underlying datasets are updated.